yandex-cloud/docs/en/message-queue/api-ref/message/ReceiveMessage.md

 Method for retrieving one or more messages (up to 10) from the specified queue.
 Using the `WaitTimeSeconds` parameter enables long-poll support.

 Standard behavior of the method is short polling: it attempts to get messages from a single shard of the queue selected when calling the `ReceiveMessage` action.
 If the queue is small, fewer messages will be returned than specified in the `MaxNumberOfMessages` parameter.
-If the queue is too small, a response to the request may return no messages if they did not get into the queue shard.
+If the queue is too small, a response to the request may return no messages if they weren't added to the queue shard.
 If no messages are received, repeat the request.

 If messages are received from an empty queue when a new message arrives in it, that message will be received with a delay for a single receive attempt.